atsansone/docs-assignments/technical-writer/assignment.md

 If the status of any Pod displays a [phase][k8s-phase] other than `Running`, it might have a problem.
-The last two results in the preceeding response might have an issue.
+The last two results in the preceding response might have an issue.
-If no Pod displays a phase other than `Running`,
+If no Pod displays a phase other than Running, check each Pod for issues.

-:blue_book: To learn more about how to debug a Pod, consult [Debugging Pods][k8s-debug-Pods].
+:blue_book: To learn more about how to debug a Pod, consult [Debugging Pods][k8s-debug-pods].

 ## Find Out Why the Pod Doesn't Work